esling/esling.github.io/_pages/curriculum.md

 200? – 200?
 Member of the Faculty Committee, Name of University/ Institution/ Country 200? – 200?
 Organiser of the Internal Seminar, Name of University/ Institution/ Country 200? – 200?
 Member of a Committee; role, Name of University/ Institution/ Country

+2013-16 Direction of the Orchestration research axis at IRCAM 2014 Co-Direction of 2 PhDs at IRCAMPierre Talbot, Leopold Crestel 2012 Creation and direction of the Orchestration Workgroup - IRCAM, Paris 2014 Creation of the new teaching plan - Master 2 ATIAM - UPMC 2014 Creation of a new teaching unit - Music Machine Learning, Master 2 ATIAM - UPMC 2014 Creation of a new teaching unit - Java L2 - Mobile platforms object-oriented development - UPMC 2014 Creation of the new teaching plan - Master 1 STL - UPMC

 ## Commissions of trust
 201? – Scientific Advisory Board, Name of University/ Institution/ Country